 Rairan is one of the 335,000 people in Orange County facing food insecurity each month.
-SCO, according to Director of Operations Renee Stevenson, helps feed 2,000 to 3,000 of those Orange County residents each month, it helps in another way by recovering food that would have been thrown out by grocery stores and restaurants.
+South County Outreach, according to Director of Operations Renee Stevenson, helps feed 2,000 to 3,000 of those Orange County residents each month.
+It helps in another way by recovering food that would have been thrown out by grocery stores and restaurants.
 The Environmental Protection Agency estimates that 31 percent of the food supply in the United States is wasted, and Business Insider reported that grocery stores are responsible for 10 percent of food waste, which represents about 13 billion pounds of food wasted annually.

-Stevenson said their food recovery program at SCO uses a team of 27 drivers to pick up food from grocery stores like Whole Foods, Albertsons, and Ralphs every morning.
+Stevenson said their food recovery program at South County Outreach uses a team of 27 drivers to pick up food from grocery stores like Whole Foods, Albertsons, and Ralphs every morning.
 Dairy, meat, fresh fruits, and vegetables make up most of the grocery recovery— and since these items are nutritious, they’re the most important to the clients.

-The recovered food is weighed, inspected, organized, and put on the shelves at SCO that day.
+The recovered food is weighed, inspected, organized, and put on the shelves at South County Outreach that day.
 “If you wouldn’t eat it, I’m not feeding it [to anybody],” Stevenson said.
 SCO’s recovered perishable food increased 25 percent from last year.